-Effects of Alcohol on Frontal White Matter in HIV-Infected Individuals
+Effects of Alcohol on Frontal White Matter in Individuals With HIV

 Investigators present results that extend the past findings in this area and provide specific anatomical support to suggest that frontal white matter can be negatively affected in the least compromise